charmm

 2. Atoms Section:

-• Atom ID: A unique number (e.g. 1, 2).
+• Atom ID: A unique identifier (e.g., 1, 2).

-• Residue Name: e.g. MET for methionine.
+• Residue Name: For example, MET for methionine.

-• Atom Name: e.g. N, HT1, HT2, CA for nitrogen, hydrogen, carbon, etc.
+• Atom Name: Atom label, such as N, HT1, HT2, CA, etc.

-• Atom Type: The type used for force field calculations (e.g. NH3, HC, CT1).
+• Atom Type: The type used in force field calculations (e.g., NH3, HC, CT1).

-• Charge: Partial charge of the atom (e.g. -0.300000).
+• Charge: Partial charge of the atom (e.g., -0.300000).

 7517 !NBOND: bonds